 Ultrasonic room humidifiers need regular cleaning and maintenance so that you enjoy their great benefits day after day.
+The good thing is you can do all the cleaning yourself without any professional help once or twice a week, depending on the usage.

-You can put them in your machine to avoid the growth of molds, bacteria, and foul smells.
+Additionally, additives such as white vinegar can be safely put in your humidifier machine to prevent the growth of molds, algae, bacteria, and foul smells.

+Many people recommend products like tea tree essential oils, hydrogen peroxide, Lysol, etc., for preventing molds.
 But you should only use them after checking with the humidifier manufacturer if they allow adding such products to their unit.

 Why does Mold Form in Humidifier?

+Mold is a kind of harmful fungus that typically grows in wet and enclosed environments.
 You will usually see them thriving in the form of green, brown, white, or black patches near wet or moist surfaces.

 The bad part is that they can multiply faster and can spread into the air all over your house and rooms to cause various body ailments like asthma, bronchitis, and even humidifier lung (HL).